-Microsoft Office 365 is used by an estimated 100+ million people across the globe and is largely responsible for the vendor’s surge in commercial cloud revenues.
-But despite its popularity, the Microsoft Office 365 sourcing event – whether an initial subscription or part of an Enterprise Agreement renewal – is still unfamiliar territory for many Microsoft enterprise customers.
+Microsoft 365 is used by an estimated 200+ million people across the globe and is largely responsible for the vendor’s surge in commercial cloud revenues.
+But despite its popularity, the Microsoft 365 sourcing event – whether an initial subscription or part of an Enterprise Agreement renewal – is still unfamiliar territory for many Microsoft enterprise customers.
 When purchasing or renewing, there are a variety of important choices to be made that have a major impact on cost.
 In some cases, customers know about them – and are confused.
 In other cases, customers aren’t even aware of their options.

-As companies migrate to O365, there are steps they can take to protect themselves from cost surprises and optimize TCO – during both initial migration and in the months leading up to an EA renewal.
+As companies migrate to M365, there are steps they can take to protect themselves from cost surprises and optimize TCO – during both initial migration and in the months leading up to an EA renewal.
 Striking the right balance of cost and flexibility requires full understanding of the options, license scenario cost modeling and license scenario cost/benefit analysis.
 Most of these vendors are still trying to figure out how to protect revenues, and much of that war is being fought on the contract battlefield.
 Vendors’ terms, conditions, product use rights and negotiation behaviors have become more unpredictable.

 DURING YOUR INITIAL MIGRATION PURCHASE